Serving Central New York

 Boundary Survey Process

-Moore Land Surveying, P.C. will dispatch a survey crew to your property to collect the necessary data.
+Moore Surveying will dispatch a survey crew to your property to collect the necessary data.
 We generate a plat using the data, which illustrates property lines, bearings and distances along these lines, and total acreage.
-Improvements on the property, such as new buildings, driveways, fences, pools, etc., as well as any current encroachments are included in the mapping.
-Our surveyors will also set any pins that are missing and physically stake out the corners of the property, as well.
+Improvements on the property, such as new buildings, driveways, fences, pools, etc., as well as any current encroachments are included in the report.
+Our surveyors will also re-set any pins that are missing and physically stake out corners of the property, as well.

 Property Line Staking